 Use the New Class wizard to specify the name, declaration, and location for a new class.
-Click Finish in any screen to apply default values to any remaining parameters and complete the process.
+Click Finish in any screen to apply default values to the remaining parameters and complete the process.
 The New Class wizard creates the files that define the class.

-- 1. From the Classes pane, click the New Item button \bigcup . - 2.
+- 1. From the Classes pane, click the New Item button \\ . - 2.
 Enter the Name and Location in the New Class window. - To create a more complex class, click Next (optional).Follow the on-screen directions to further define the class. - 4.
-Click Finish to complete the New Class process.
+Click Finish to complete the New Class process. - 5.
+Review the summary of the settings for new class and click Generate.